 A graduate assistant will be assigned to one (or more) of the following positions each semester, depending on need and available openings.
 The Chair of the Department of English makes all graduate assistant assignments.

-Teaching assistants typically work their way up the rungs of freshman English classes:
+Teaching assistants typically work their way up the rungs of remedial and freshman English classes:

 ENGL 1301 (COMPOSITION I)

 After earning eighteen hours of graduate credit, as required by the University’s accrediting body, the teaching assistant may be assigned to a Composition I class, which concentrates on formulating and developing a single thesis through an essay and on English syntax, diction, and rhetoric.

 Some teaching assistants are given the opportunity to teach Composition II, which picks up with the basic skills mastered in English 1301 but helps the students in the course develop more complex modes or patterns of writing.
 It also concentrates on research writing across the disciplines.